 Copyright issues and later years

-, unpublished until 1975.
-She could not, she said, kill her chief source of income.
+'Poirot is rather insufferable,' Agatha told Edmund Cork in 1938.
+Two years later she gave him his last case in Curtain, unpublished until 1975.
+She could not, she said, kill her 'chief source of income'.
 For much of her life Agatha's finances were precarious.
 Most of her money came from sales in the United States where, after much uncertainty, a series of judicial rulings in the late thirties and forties made her liable for large amounts of additional tax.
 In 1955 a company, Agatha Christie Ltd, was set up, giving her a regular income, and the establishment in 1957 of the Christie Copyrights Trust, to which many of her rights were assigned, enabled trustees to distribute capital for charitable purposes, with Agatha's consent.
 Her anxieties remained: litigation had been costly and assessments were still outstanding.
 In 1968, having been found liable for huge levies on assumed values of those few copyrights she had retained out of special affection, she agreed to the sale of a majority share of Agatha Christie Ltd to Booker Books, a subsidiary of the agricultural and industrial conglomerate Booker McConnell, to which the assets held by the Christie Copyrights Trust were also eventually transferred.
 After forty years' worry, she was clear but still in debt, the special assessments having obliged her to take a loan at a demanding rate of interest.